-We learned from our recent customer survey that many of you are eager to share the results of your hard work, and to see what other people are making too, so here's a quick guide to sending us your photos and the stories of how your projects came about:
+Many of you are eager to share the results of your hard work, and to see what other people are making too, so here's a quick guide to sending us your photos and the stories of how your projects came about:

 1) Choose a few photos that best illustrate your project - anywhere between 1 and 4 photos is fine.
 Use any photo editing software (there are lots of free online options available if you don't have editing software yourself) and edit your photos down to around 600 x 800 pixels.
 This makes them small enough to send in an email, but big enough to be clear on the website.

 2) Send us an email to the address in the photograph below (we've displayed it this way to avoid receiving spam emails!) attaching your photos and telling us a little about yourself and your interest in leathercrafting.

 We'd love to hear about how you first got interested in leathercraft, as well as the particular project you'd like to share.
 You can also tell us about any tools you find especially useful, and skills you've recently learned!
 Once we receive your details we'll upload your project and you'll find it right here on this page!